Many businesses are looking for ways to improve their cash flow and to simplify their accounting.

 - how much capital do I need to grow my business?

-- what are the tax outcomes of asset financing?
+- what will be the impact on tax through asset financing?

 - how long will I need the equipment and will I need to upgrade it?